-An empty marble-paved floor greeted them.
-Golden runes twisted around one another, flowing in ever changing patterns across the royal blue ceiling.
+An empty, marble-paved floor greeted them.
+Golden runes twisted around one another, flowing in ever-changing patterns across the royal blue ceiling.

 ‘This way.’
 Sirius took Harry’s elbow and led him along the hall of empty fireplaces past the empty security desk.
-‘We’re lucky, whomever’s on duty must have snuck off somewhere, or Mundungus might’ve bribed him to be absent for a convenient moment so he can get in and out unobserved.’
+‘We’re lucky, whoever’s on duty must have snuck off somewhere, or Mundungus might’ve bribed him to be absent for a convenient moment so he can get in and out unobserved.’

 ‘In here.’
 Sirius tugged him across to the lift and tapped the down button until the doors opened.
 ‘Finally.’
 He stepped in and prodded the number nine button several times, then the doors clanked shut.

-‘Department of Mysteries,’ the same female voice announced.
+‘Floor thirteen,’ the same female voice announced.

 ‘It’s on the lowest level,’ Sirius said.
 ‘We’re inside the wards now, so the only way out without breaking them is by floo, which is monitored, or back the way we came.
 Breaking those wards is no mean feat.’